Baby Jane - A Kangaroo Care StorySep 15, 2014

 After sitting with my Mom for a while I venture back out to the waiting rooms, specifically the quieter of the 3 available.
 This waiting room is small, with only 16 chairs or so.
 There I discover the woman again.
 The baby, still in the stroller, is quiet now and covered up.
 This quiet space is filled with people just killing time, waiting for news, and this woman is no different.
 She camps out in her chair, and again I can't help but to notice her.
 As she interacts with her baby, who has started to cry, there is no joy...no light...no normal motherly reaction.
 She appears to be in complete shock.
 Many of the people in the waiting room are 'long timers' who like to pass the day telling the stories of their loved ones struggles in ways that that remind me of a competition to have the worst story, and it is one I have observed day in and out for weeks but never engaged with thanks to my trusty headphones.
 Headphones I have never plugged in, but provide me a since of dulled privacy here where time stand still yet passes all the same.
 These ICU veterans are casting judgement on this Mother and her lack of reaction to the baby's fussing, or maybe on the fact that the baby is present at all.
 It's then I realize that I have to help if I can, that I have in me the capability to help ease her burden.
 I feel morally obligated to at least try, and also compelled forward with a different need, one where I can actually make an impact.

 As the days pass I see the woman in the POD several times a day.
 I overhear the nurses give her a hard time about bringing Baby Jane into the unit.
-In condescending tones, they tell her that the ICU isn't a place for a baby, and that Baby Jane should be left with someone else if she wants to visit.
-Mama stands up for herself, telling the nurses that she needs to see her husband, and that both her and her husband are alone that their parents are dead, there is no where for her to leave Baby Jane.
+In condescending tones, they tell her that the ICU isn't a place for a baby and that Baby Jane should be left with someone else if she wants to visit.
+Mama stands up for herself, telling the nurses that she needs to see her husband and that both she and her husband are alone that their parents are dead, there is nowhere for her to leave Baby Jane.
 I realize why she shut down after my question about her family.
 I know now, she has no support structure, and I again feel compelled to offer her a helping hand.

 Time passes and we have small interactions.
 She hears bits about what is going on with my Mother, there is no way not to hear.
 I learn that her husband was injured in a car accident on his way to meet her while she was in labor with Baby Jane.
 Our small group struggles with the loss of one of the men inside the same POD as our loved ones.
 Everyone is extra frayed around the edges, and I am sitting in the waiting room, a bit overcome by the happiness of the holidays buzzing around while I am left so sad.
 The Mama comes over and touches my shoulder, and sits and commiserates with me.
 We giggle and chat for a moment about the inaneness of it all and decide to head downstairs together to listen to a choir of carolers.